nckoller/README_Generator/README.md

  6. [Questions](#questions)

 ## Installation
- is
+ tired
 ## Usage
- my
+ of
 ## License
- This application is covered under the MIT License
+ This application is covered under the ISC License
 ## Contributing
- project
+ testing
 ## Tests
- on
+ this
+## Questions
+ For more information, please visit my GitHub profile at www.github.com/app or email me at out.